 - Get to a place that is safe physically and emotionally. - Get support.
-Call a friend or the Sexual Assault Center (920) 436-8899. - Report it to Public Safety even if you don't want to prosecute now, you may want to later. - Even if you do not report it, see a medical professional to assess injury, pregnancy and test for sexually transmitted diseases, including HIV.
+Call a friend or the Sexual Assault Center (920) 436-8899. - Report it to Public Safety even if you don't want to prosecute now, you may want to later. - Even if you do not report it, see a medical professional, such as the staff at the Counseling & Health Center, to assess injury, pregnancy and test for sexually transmitted diseases, including HIV. - Consider getting a Sexual Assault Nurse Exam (SANE) at St. Vincent's hospital.